ejevichka/South-Pole_Coding_Challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `src/lib/pages/index.tsx`.
-The page auto-updates as you edit the file.

 ## How to Run e2e Test (in local machine)
-1. run locally the test with `pnpm test:e2e`. or to test build version:
+1. run locally the test with `pnpm test:e2e`.

+or to test build version:
 1. Build production with `pnpm build`, then run the production build using `pnpm start`.
 2. Open another terminal (or new terminal tab, don't cancel / close the production server), then run the test with `pnpm test:e2e`.